 These colors are machine color.
 For pigment equivalents, see the color mixing chart.

 Application for Artists

 The 12-color CMY/RGB color wheel (and its correlating grid) represents a valid visual model of color for the purposes of studying hue, value and balance.
 It also improves upon the traditional artists’ color wheel in terms of visual color complements.
 However, in practice, it is deficient in determining a color’s mixing attributes (complementary or otherwise).6 That’s because a color’s visual complement is actually different than its mixing complement: the material substance of pigment (color created by reflection of light) is not the substance of light itself 7 (see also The Argument, above).
 And that notion is also a departure from the traditional idea that an artists’ color wheel can tell you both the visual and mixing complements of the colors represented in one wheel.
-That is not so, as many frustrated kindergartners find out: yellow and blue do not make green.
+That is not the case, as many frustrated kindergartners find out: yellow and blue pigments do not make green.

 1 Naismith, Scott (2012).
 "Colour Theory: The Truth About The Colour Wheel". youtube.com.
 2012-02-18.
 Retrieved 2015-12-14.

 2 Jusko, Don (2005).
 The Real Color Wheel.
 Earliest version 2005-07-25.
 Last modified 2016-06-12.
 Retrieved 2016-04-04.

 3 Mould, Steve (2009).
 The Curious Case of Magenta.
 2009-10-23.
 Retrieved 2015-12-14.

 4 Because the mind assigns color based on wavelength — and all wavelengths

 are equal on the spectrum of frequency —

 it has been argued that the concept of “primary color” is really just an arbitrary notion outside an economic, mathematical or technological need to minimize